 At his peak, the New York Times estimated that Gardner novels were selling at a pace of 2,000 an hour, round the clock, 365 days a year.

 Yet writing was very much a second career for Gardner.
-His childhood in Massachusetts lasted just ten years.
-His father, a mining engineer, moved the family to the west coast and found work in Oregon.
+His childhood in Massachusetts lasted just 10 years.
+His father, a mining engineer, moved the family to the West Coast and found work in Oregon.
 Gardner became a boxer as a young man, and got tossed from high school for fighting.
 But his father Charles wanted Gardner to become a lawyer.

-Gardner put in a short stint at an Indiana law school, but had to flee back to the west coast after a fist-fight with a professor put him in hot water.
+Gardner put in a short stint at an Indiana law school.
+But had to flee back to the West Coast after a fistfight with a professor put him in hot water.
 By 1911, however, he had passed the California bar exam and was hustling for work.
-Most of his clients came from the Chinese and Mexican communities, and Gardner made a good living showing up the police in and around Oxnard, Calif. when they would try to hang a loosely-investigated case on an unsuspecting immigrant.
+Most of his clients came from the Chinese and Mexican communities.
+Gardner made a good living showing up the police in and around Oxnard, Calif., when they tried to hang a loosely-investigated case on an unsuspecting immigrant.